 Written by Sean McPheat |

 More and more companies are electing to employ their own in-house telesales staff to set appointments for the field sales teams.
-With fierce competition, a recovering economy and fuel prices at all-time highs, this only makes sense.
 The question that arises though is how do you compensate this inside sales team?

 I can tell you that the most obvious answer is usually the worst one.
 How you structure the compensation of the telesales force is critical.